What Is AES Encryption? A Quick Breakdown

 AES-256

-• Real-Life Use: Cloud storage providers use AES-256 to protect user data.
-It’s also used in military communication systems.
+- Real-Life Use: Cloud storage providers use AES-256 to protect user data.
+It’s also used to secure communications for military systems as well as for secure data exchange.
 Wi-Fi networks use AES to keep connections safe.
-WPA2 and WPA3 security standards rely on AES encryption.
-This prevents hackers from stealing data on wireless networks.
-Encrypted USB drives use AES to keep files safe from unauthorized access
+WPA2 and WPA3 security standards rely on AES encryption modes.
+This secures wireless networks, preventing hackers from stealing data.
+USB drives use AES to encrypt files and prevent unauthorized access

 How AES Encryption Works

-• Step 2: Expanding the Key – AES uses keys of 128, 192, or 256 bits.
-The key goes through a process called key expansion.
+- Step 2: Expanding the Key – AES uses keys of 128, 192, or 256 bits.
+The key goes through a key expansion process.
 This creates multiple round keys from the original key.
 These round keys are used at different stages of encryption.

-• Step 4: Byte Substitution (SubBytes) – Each byte in the block is replaced with a different byte from a special lookup table.
+- Step 4: Byte Data Substitution (SubBytes) – Each byte in the block is replaced with a different byte from a special lookup table.
 This step scrambles the data to make patterns harder to detect.

-• Step 8: Repeating the Steps – The encryption process repeats for multiple rounds.
+- Step 8: Repeating the Steps – The encryption process repeats for multiple rounds.
 AES-128 has 10 rounds.
 AES-192 has 12.
-AES-256 has 14.
+AES 256 bit has 14.
 Each round makes the data harder to break.

-• Step 10: Producing the Encrypted Output – After the last round, the block is fully encrypted.
+- Step 10: Producing the Encrypted Output – After the last round, the block is fully encrypted.
 It looks like random data.
-Only the right key can decrypt it.
+Only the right key can decrypt data.

 Can AES Encryption Be Hacked?